 If you’re anything like us, you’ve been adding up the costs of all the restaurant licenses and permits you’re going to need, along with how long it’s going to take you to apply and all the paperwork involved.

 If you’re operating in the United States, we suggest visiting the U.S. Small Business Administration’s website or a local government site (see below for more info) and getting started as early as possible.

 But don’t forget to do your homework!
-If you’re feeling overwhelmed while applying for restaurant licenses and permits, consider hiring a restaurant consultant or attorney with experience in the food and beverage industry to guide you through the process.
+If you’re feeling overwhelmed while applying for restaurant licenses and permits, consider hiring a restaurant consultant or an attorney with experience in the food and beverage industry to guide you through the process.
 Not being compliant can come with some hefty fines, so you’re better off doing things right the first time.

 Here are a few other things you should take care of prior to your restaurant’s grand opening: